gbasto/me.gbit.pt/_posts/2023-06-23-madeira-not-so-safe/2023-06-23-madeira-not-so-safe.md

 - Place of staying in Madeira
 - Copy of the flight tickets

 That was not good.
-Exposing so much information was bad but it wouldn’t be so bad if it were behind an unpredictable token, so I grabbed my result code and incremented it by one.
+Exposing so much information was bad but it wouldn’t be so bad if it was behind an unpredictable token, so I grabbed my result code and incremented it by one.
 My worst fear came true when someone else’s data was returned.
 I incremented again by one and the same person’s data was returned.
 I repeated this multiple times and finally another person’s data was returned.
 What I found was that every X increments, a new person’s data was returned, and all the other codes returned the same person, behaving like a default in case a certain code was not found.

 It took me around 30 minutes to take my COVID test and during that time period I saw about 50 people that followed the same process and application waiting to be tested as well, so I guess the number of people could be some hundreds every day.
 Given that same process and application have been in place for months at that time being, this means that **someone could easily iterate the test ID code and collect tens or hundreds of thousand people's personal information**.